Best Internet Plans for Teachers 2020

 Data caps are often overlooked when choosing an internet plan, but this, too, is an area you should weigh before signing any contract.
 While some ISPs offer an unlimited internet plan with no data caps, these plans are often very costly.

 Honestly, it’s rare that you should need one.
 Look for a plan that has a generous data supply, but no need for it to be unlimited.
-Also, make sure you understand their overage fees and price changes should you ever go over the data incidentally one month.
+Also, make sure you understand their overage fees and price changes should you ever go over the data one month.

 Once you choose your internet plan, you should review your usage and your billing statement at least quarterly.
 This ensures that you aren’t going over and paying hefty fees.
 It also lets you see if you are ending up with a lot of excess data that you can do without.
-If you find yourself showing a lot of unused data at the end of each billing period, downgrade your plan even further to save yourself more money each month.
+If you find yourself showing a lot of unused data at the end of each billing period, downgrade your plan to save more money each month.

-Don’t let it lapse
+Don’t Let it Lapse

 In order to avoid this scenario, make a note for yourself to check in with your ISP once a year.
 This is to ensure your teacher’s discount is currently in effect and that it's not about to expire.
-Most ISPs allow you to easily renew your teacher discount over the phone but may require some documentation or proof of your current teaching status.
+Most ISPs allow you to easily renew your teacher discount over the phone, but may require some documentation or proof of your current teaching status.

 Being a teacher is hard work, requiring constant vigilance, patience and seemingly endless work hours.
 Where possible, we think teachers should utilize discount programs and aid that is available to them.
 Before settling on an internet provider in your area, check into whether they offer a teacher discount and if you qualify.